RZEdward/RZEdward.github.io/_pages/additional_interests.md

 <h2> Travelling </h2>

 In the past year I have been fortunate enough to visit Milan and experience the San Siro, see family in the UAE and attend the Abu Dhabi GP, and most recently I flew to Japan to see all from Tokyo to Osaka!
-After the painfully long layover in Shanghai that ticks off countries number 41 and 42 of 197.
+After the painfully long layover in Shanghai, that ticks off countries number 41 and 42 of 197.

 <div style="display: flex;">
   <img src="/images/Arashiyama.jpg" alt="Image 1" style="width: 33.33%; border: 2px solid white; margin-right: 2px;">